David-Golacis/Automated-Tracking-Sheet/README.md

 ## Overview

-The Commercial team’s Tracking Sheet contains details regarding samples for external stakeholders.
-The full details can be found below.
+The Commercial team’s Tracking Sheet includes information about samples for external stakeholders.
+The complete details are provided below.

 > [Tracking Sheet Guidance Document](https://github.com/David-Golacis/Automated-Tracking-Sheet/blob/main/Documentation/Tracking%20Sheet.pdf).

-This spreadsheet is filled out hourly using Business Objects, Power Automate, and Excel Online.
-This document outlines how this system operates and manages the risks associated with data entry errors.
+This spreadsheet is updated hourly using Business Objects, Power Automate, and Excel Online.
+This document outlines how this system functions and manages the risks associated with data entry errors.

-This project uses 7 flows to extract data from LIMS for new sample details, exceedances, non-conformances, authorised customer information, subcon receival, and cancellations.
+This project uses 7 flows to extract data from LIMS regarding new sample details, exceedances, non-conformances, authorised customer information, subcon receival, and cancellations.

-The flows work by monitoring David.Golacis’ inbox for keywords in the email’s title, sent from the Enquiries.Commercial address.
+The flows operate by monitoring David.Golacis’ inbox for keywords in the email’s title, sent from the Enquiries.Commercial address.

-Once the conditions have been met, the XLSX attachment from the report is saved on OneDrive for processing, beginning by converting the cell range into a table, extracting the data as JSON objects, and merging changes with the Tracking Sheet.
+After meeting the conditions, the XLSX report attachment is saved to OneDrive for processing.
+This begins with converting the cell range into a table, extracting the data as JSON objects, and merging changes with the Tracking Sheet.

 Process map for the order of operations: